PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoItemPrinter.md

 ### Number of Rounds to Run

 Number of rounds to automate before stopping.
 Make sure to not set this number too high if you have Pokémon materials you want to save.
-It is also adviced to stop periodically to sell tresure items (Nuggets, etc.) so those don't go to waste when you hit the maximum quantity.
+It is also advised to stop periodically to sell tresure items (Nuggets, etc.) so those don't go to waste when you hit the maximum quantity.

 ## Credits